 The project is being delivered with support from the Environment Agency, the Lead Local Flood Authorities in the South West and a range of strategic and delivery partners.
 This will strengthen the ability of community groups, businesses and individuals in the South West to increase their resilience to flooding.

 BeFloodReady has been developed during the initial stages of the Pathfinder and aims to create a legacy after the project has finished.
-As part of this initiative, a website is currently under development where a range of resources and information will be available to support those at flood risk in the South West.
+As part of this initiative, a website has been developed where a range of resources and information is available to support those at flood risk in the South West.
+Visit the website today!
 A PFR tour, visiting communities at risk, is also in development and a range of workshops and events will be held to raise awareness around flood risk, PFR and the importance of preparedness.

 If you would like to learn more about this ongoing project, you can view the presentation slides which were presented at our 2019 conference as an introduction to the PFR Pathfinder project by clicking on the link below.
 Alternatively, if you have any questions or would like to receive further information, please get in touch with us!